Does your employer offer our payroll deduction scheme?

 Who can join NCB?

 As an employee of our payroll partners you can join the bank through payroll.
-You can do this by clicking “ApplyNow” above.
+You can do this by clicking “join as a payroll member” above.

-In addition, anyone who lives or works in Northumberland can join directly by clicking ‘Apply Now”above.
+In addition, anyone who lives or works North of Tyne can join directly by clicking ‘join as a payroll member” above.

-Do I have to join through the trust?
+Do I have to join through my employer?

 Not necessarily.
 There are two options:

-- Anyone who lives or works in Northumberland can join directly through NCB website
+- Anyone who lives or works North of Tyne can join directly through NCB website

 - Any employee of Northumberland Community Bank’s payroll partners can join NCB through payroll deduction (if you would like to save or borrow through payroll deduction you must join through your PAYROLL Partner organisation).